 OMAD: All you Need to Know

 What is OMAD?

-OMAD or One Meal Per Day is a type of intermittent fasting in which a person only eats food once in a 24-hour cycle.
+OMA, or eating once a day, is intermittent fasting in which a person only eats food once in a 24-hour cycle.
 OMAD is a diet where you alternate between a period of fasting and one meal session.
-For example, you can decide to eat by 7 am, then fast for the next 23 hours.
+For example, you can eat by 7 am, then fast for the next 23 hours.

-OMAD is a hard fasting measure adopted by most people who are looking to shed some weight as quickly as possible.
+OMAD is a tricky fasting measure adopted by most people looking to shed some weight as quickly as possible.
 But the question remains?
 How effective is it in helping people lose weight?
 Well, we’ll find out in this post.

+OMAD: All you Need to Know